The five-layer framework for business systems

 Taste.
 Judgment.
 Creative vision.
 The ability to look at a business problem and see a solution nobody asked for but everyone needed.
 The decision about what to build, not just how to build it.

 This is the only layer that's getting more valuable, not less.
 As AI commoditizes execution, the person directing the AI becomes the scarce resource.
 That's what we sell.
 Not the automation — the judgment about what to automate and why.
+It's also why we've argued the creative technologist is the new agency: the person who can see across all five layers and make the call is the person worth hiring.

 If everyone has the same AI agents, the agents become commodity infrastructure.
 The scarce resource isn't the agent — it's the person directing it.

 When a client hires us, they're not buying layers 1-4.
 Those are table stakes.
 They're buying layer 5 — the creative-technical judgment that makes the difference between a system that runs and a system that wins.
+That's the work a creative technology agency actually does, and it's the reason we built Automaton around it instead of around any single tool.